vertesy/MarkdownReports/README.md

 2. ...find back results a couple of month back, with all tiny details (parameters used, etc)
 3. ...assemble each step I did that day into a logical story line, that others can follow right as they see it, e.g.: *I observed X; I controlled for Y; Hypothesized explanation A; Falsified it; Came up with explanation B; Tested & proven it...*

-For all of the above, my solution is MarkdownLogger.
+For all of the above, my solution is MarkdownReports.
 I think its better than other solutions I found.
 Many of those like to combine source code with results, and many are too complex to use.
 Most of people I interact with are not interested in code, but are very keen on seeing my results from all possible angles and are asking detailed questions about the analysis.

-### Where does ***MarkdownLogger*** stand out?
+### Where does ***MarkdownReports*** stand out?

 - Pure markdown output, simple and elegant layout.
 - Handy integration of text with figures (linked to an external file & displayed: makes manual tailoring easy)